xerocross/train-prob/README.md

 SimpleNode, Route, and Digraph objects are immutable.
 These objects, once created, are read-only.
 The internal data is fully encapsulated.

+When I first began writing this package, I used the word "path" for what is now known as an edge.
+Later I reworded and used "edge" exclusively for the mathematical concept of a straight-line directed connection between two nodes, and I used route for a traversal from one node to another along existing edges.
+The word "path" was deprecated.
+But you may still see reference to it in the literature.

 I built this for a hiring manager.
 There is a note specifically to him below.

 So far this is a node project without any nice interface.
 You can interact with